martin-wey/ast-probe/README.md

 As a result of this script, a folder `runs/folder_run_name` will be generated.
 This folder contains three files:
 *  `ìnfo.log`: log file.
 *  `pytorch_model.bin`: the probing model serialized *i.e.*, the basis of the syntactic subspace, the vectors C and U.
 *  `metrics.log`: a serialized dictionary that contains the training losses, the validation losses, the precision, recall, and F1 score on the test set.
-You can use `python -m pickle runs/folder_run_name/metrics.log` to check it.
+You can use `python -m pickle runs/folder_run_name/metrics.log` to check the metrics for the run.

 Here is an example of the usage of this script:
 ```sh